completer/Pushbaby/README.markdown

 In stark contrast to human childbirth, Pushbaby makes deploying your applications quite easy.

-**(1) Glides though firewalls.**
+**(1) Glides though firewalls**
 Forget FTP.
 No need to talk to Colin from IT.
 Pushbaby works on port 80.

-**(2) Secure by default, works first time.**
+**(2) Secure by default, works first time**
-Pushbaby traffic is encrypted, and setup is easy.
+Pushbaby traffic is encrypted, and setup is a doddle.

-**(3) See progress in real time.**
+**(3) See progress in real time**
-Pushbaby streams output from your deployment script back to your build server.
+Pushbaby streams output from your deployment script back to your build server as it executes.

 How it works
 ------------

 Pushbaby is a simple tool for server software deployment on Windows.
-If you are deploying **more than a single website** or find it a **pain to  connect** to your web server, it might be useful.
+If you are deploying **more than a single website** or find it a **pain to  connect** to your web server, you might find it useful.

 1. On the build server, Pushbaby.Client pushes your build output to your destination server(s).
 2. On the destination server, Pushbaby.Service executes your deployment script.